Jos van Emden: Career

 His debut in a Grand Tour came in 2009, when he took part in the Giro d'Italia.
-One year later, he finished ninth in two different stages of that same race, and achieved two time-trial victories in one week, winning the prologues of the Delta Tour Zeeland and the Ster ZLM Toer.
+One year later, he finished ninth in two different stages of that same race, and achieved two time-trial victories in one week, winning the prologues of the Delta Tour Zeeland and the Ster Elektrotoer.
 Later that year, he was the winner of the Dutch National Time Trial Championships.
+He repeated his prologue victory at the Delta Tour Zeeland in 2011, and he also finished in fifth place overall at UCI World Tour race, the Eneco Tour.
+Van Emden's next victory came at the 2013 Münsterland Giro, joining Marcel Kittel as a two-time winner of the race, having broken clear from a lead group in the closing kilometres.

-Van Emden made international headlines when he proposed to his girlfriend during a time-trial stage of the 2014 Giro d'Italia.
+Van Emden made international headlines when he proposed to his girlfriend during the second time trial stage of the 2014 Giro d'Italia.
 After she accepted, he finished the stage 120th out of 156 starters.
+His best results during the 2014 season were third-place finishes in the Dutch National Time Trial Championships and the Arnhem–Veenendaal Classic.
 In 2015, Van Emden finished second in the time trial stage of the Tour of California, sitting in the leader's hot seat all day before being beaten by Peter Sagan.
-Two months later, Van Emden participated in his first Tour de France; he finished fifth in the opening time-trial that took place in his home country.
-His biggest victory for the time being came when he won the time trial stage of the Eneco Tour, subsequently gaining the right to wear the leader's jersey.
+Two months later, Van Emden participated in his first Tour de France; he finished fifth in the opening time trial that took place in his home country.
+His biggest victory at that time came when he won the time trial stage of the Eneco Tour, subsequently gaining the right to wear the leader's jersey.

-He was named in the startlist for the 2016 Vuelta a España.

-In 2019 Van Emden won the Dutch National Time Trial Championships for the second time.
+In 2016, Van Emden again won the opening time trial stage of the now-renamed Ster ZLM Toer, ultimately finishing the race in third place overall.
+He finished second in the Dutch National Time Trial Championships, more than half a minute down on race winner Tom Dumoulin.
+After riding the Giro d'Italia in the spring, Van Emden made his first start at the Vuelta a España, but failed to finish the race.
+He finished the season with an eighth-place finish in the time trial at the UCI Road World Championships in Qatar.